 A more connected Web3 means more opportunity, innovation, and liquidity for all

-As a layer-1 connected to Polkadot, peaq is mission-specific, its mission being to become the backbone for the Economy of Things (EoT) and the DePINs and dApps that it consists of.
+In terms of its core economics and functions, such as self-sovereign machine IDs and peer-to-peer payments, peaq is mission-specific, its mission being to become the backbone for the Economy of Things (EoT) and the DePINs and dApps that it consists of.
 For layer-2 EoT dApps and decentralized physical infrastructure networks (DePINs), peaq is a general-purpose chain in the sense that it is open to any mission-specific (decentralized mapping, Web3 ride-hailing, community-powered Web access, etc.) dApps and DePINs.

 But the ultimate goal is to make peaq something more than that.
 With its vision of an interconnected Web3, peaq aims to be a multi-chain platform for building machine-focused dApps and DePINs.
 The projects running on peaq will be seamlessly linked with the entirety of Web3.